thomasabishop/eolas/Operating_Systems/Disks/Filesystems.md

 ## Mounting a filesystem

 We can now mount our filesystems.
-Whem we mount, we must specify the following criteria with the request:
+When we mount, we must specify the following criteria with the request:

 - The name of the device we want to mount.
   - This will be the name or the partition.
 However the names (`sda` etc) assigned by the OS can change.
 In these cases and with GPT-based partitions you can use the UUID.